-This option would allocate 11.5 ha of employment Harborough, that could be met on existing commitments.
-Therefore, neutral effects would be anticipated.
+This option would allocate 11.5 ha of employment in Harborough, that could be met partly through existing commitments.
+There are several strategic sites where employment growth could be delivered, and the effects would vary according to which were involved.
+Though there are biodiversity features of local importance on strategic sites, broadly speaking, it ought to be possible to avoid significant effects through avoidance, mitigation and enhancement. .
 In Blaby, there are a range of strategic site options.
 The effects would be dependent upon which sites were involved, the location and scale of growth.
 The sites at Stoney Stanton and Hinckley NRFI are close to nationally designated habitats, and coupled with housing growth here could lead to some negative effects.
 However, at Whetstone Pastures and North of Glenfield, the potential for effects is considered to be lower considering there are no nationally designated biodiversity habitats.
 The strategic nature of the sites ought to allow for enhancement to be incorporated though.
 On balance, these are neutral effects, as there is flexibility to avoid the more sensitive locations, and the scale of growth involved is a small proportion of strategic land capacity.

-This approach would focus growth in the same locations as referenced for option 2A, however with a more substantial amount of land provided for employment purposes (23ha).
+This approach would focus growth in the same locations as referenced for option A2, however with a more substantial amount of land provided for employment purposes (23ha).
 As such, there would be a need for additional sites to be brought forward in Harborough alongside committed development.
 The strategic sites with capacity could potentially be developed whilst avoiding negative effects given the nature of the locations involved.
 However, the scale of growth in Blaby would also be doubled.
 This could possibly be accommodated on one or a number of strategic sites.
 Given the larger scale of growth involved, it is presumed that the potential for the more sensitive locations to be affected would increase.
 Therefore, potential minor negative effects are predicted in this respect.

 This option would involve less growth (5.75ha).
-For Harborough this is sufficiently covered by committed development, and for Blaby, it means there would be increased flexibility in terms of avoidance and mitigation.
+For Harborough this is covered by committed development to an extent (2.4ha for Blaby), it means there would be increased flexibility in terms of avoidance and mitigation (compared to Options A2 and B2).
 Therefore, neutral effects are predicted.